“It was nice for the boys to get on the field and concentrate on some cricket," Dawid Malan

-Gloucestershire v Yorkshire - Day Four, close: Dawid Malan hails team ethic as the White Rose’s resurrection begins with Easter Sunday win in Bristol
+Yorkshire CCC: Dawid Malan hails team ethic as the White Rose’s resurrection begins with Easter Sunday win over Gloucestershire

 THE resurrection of Yorkshire County Cricket Club began, appropriately enough, on Easter Sunday with victory in the first match under the new regime.